Hikvision-Codec/Caffe_DFP/README.md

 By comparing it with Caffe-DFP, one can obtain the difference.
 After that, one can migrate the difference to any caffe installed.

 #### 2.2.3 Configuration:
-In Caffe, the tools one used  can be configured via editing CMakeList.txt, Makefile, or options in using cmake command.
-To obtain similar running time, pay attention to the following connfiguration.
+To obtain similar running time, pay attention to the following configuration via editing CMakeList.txt, Makefile, or options in using cmake command:
 * Configure CPU_ONLY: turn it on when you test with CPU; turn it off when you test with GPU;
 * Configure BLAS library to OpenBLAS if one want to obtain similar time with JVET-I0022.